manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 If you have not internet connection you can:
 - obtain the zip file of repository from github
 - drag the zip file from computer directory to the raspberrypi4 Desktop folder
-- Unzip the file and compile
+- Unzip the file.
+Taka care with the name of folder has surely changed to "rUBot_mecanum_ws-master" and perhaps another subfolder with the same name has been added.
+Make the necessary modifications before compilation.
+- Compile with "catkin_make"

 Review the ~/.bashrc: Verify the last lines:
 ```shell